asav13/PRLA-Verk5/part2/README.md

 -tkinter
 -Flask

-to install the packages on a Windows system:
+to install the packages on a Linux system:
 ```
-	py -m pip install bs4
+	pip install bs4
-	py -m pip install requests
+	pip install requests
-	py -m pip install tkinter
+	pip install tkinter
-	py -m pip install Flask
+	pip install flask
 ```

-to install the packages on a Linux system you can skip the "py -m" part
+to install the packages on a Windows system simply add "py -m" to the commands above

 ### Use the module